Girls Gone Wild (franchise): Content

 Most Girls Gone Wild videos follow a common formula in which a film crew interacts with a large crowd of people either at a party, club, or other event.
 Women willingly take off their clothes, engage in sexual activities, or participate in wet T-shirt contests.
 Compensation for taking part in a Girls Gone Wild video often consists of a free hat, T-shirt, or money.
 Occasionally, participants are invited to be filmed on a Girls Gone Wild tour bus.

 Distribution channels

-At its inception, Girls Gone Wild marketed its product, namely videos, through direct-distribution channels such as infomercials, pay-per-view, and video on demand.
+At its inception, Girls Gone Wild marketed its product, namely videos, through direct-distribution channels such as infomercials, pay-per-view, video on demand and internationally by Ballistic Distribution.
 This distribution was followed in 2008 by the launch of a Girls Gone Wild magazine, a clothing line, and a compilation record released on Jive Records.

 Girls Gone Wild for Katrina

 In September 2005, Girls Gone Wild announced that it would donate all proceeds of Mardi Gras–themed DVDs and videos to the Red Cross.
 Proceeds from the video sales, which included a title featuring Snoop Dogg, were intended to help the victims of Hurricane Katrina.